Male fertility sperm test & semen assessment

 What is sperm DNA fragmentation?

-The genetic integrity of the sperm is essential for normal embryo development.
-A high level of DNA fragmentation in sperm cells may represent a cause of male infertility that a conventional semen assessment (sperm concentration, motility analysis or morphology assessment) will not detect.
+The DNA integrity of the sperm is essential for healthy embryo development.
+A high level of fragmentation may reveal an infertility cause that a semen assessment alone won’t detect.

-To learn more, please read our fact sheet: Sperm DNA fragmentation.
+To learn more, please read our Sperm DNA fragmentation fact sheet.

 What is an immunobead test?